 My hair is the longest and healthiest it’s been since I graduated high school!
 With 3 pregnancies and nursings, nutrient deficiencies from chronic dieting, and autoimmune diseases, my hair was a struggle.
 It used to fall out so much we’d find hair tumbleweeds around the house!
 After decades of short hair, I decided I wanted to grow it out during quarantine.
 After years of research, here are my tips for Non-Toxic Scalp & Hair Health.
-The processes can be used by almost all textures of hair, but it’s important to note that these products are what’s best for my hair and similar textures!
-If you’re not sure, I’d love to help you.
-I do free consults, just e-mail me.

 Repeat after me: Wet Hair is Weak Hair

-Use non-toxic non-irritating products: exfoliate and add oils
+Use non-toxic non-irritating products: inside & out

 On Wash Day, which is only 1-2x/week, I follow the below steps: